 - When the alarms go off, notifying the authorities immediately with all the correct information.

-Should the alarm company fail to do these, they may be able to be held liable under one or more conditions:
+Should the alarm company fail to do these, they could potentially be held liable under one or more conditions:

 - If the work was not done in a legal manner